 Applied Mathematics» open the printable major» search for more Areas of Study

-Mathematical training is among the most desirable characteristic for employers and allows graduates enormous flexibility in their career choice.
-They find work in international finance, merchant banking, insurance, risk management, marketing, product development, software development, mining, manufacturing, transport, agriculture, health, biotechnology, defence industries and government.
-Jobs typically include research, consultancy, management, strategic planning, operational and support roles.
+Graduates with mathematical training are highly desired by employers and are allowed enormous flexibility in their career choice.
+Work is found in international finance, merchant banking, insurance, risk management, marketing, product development, software development, mining, manufacturing, transport, agriculture, health, biotechnology, defence industries, and in varying levels of government.
+These industries typically employ Applied Mathematics graduates for roles in research, consultancy, management, strategic planning, and operational and technical support.

 A good description of mathematics can be found on the School of Mathematical and Physical Sciences site.